-Over the course of a year, the team developed a parent/child curriculum based on a series of songs about skin color, privilege, racialized history and visions for an equitable future.
+Over the course of a year, the team developed a parent and child curriculum for justice and equity based on a series of songs about skin color, privilege, racialized history and visions for an equitable future.
 The collaboration developed through brain storming and listening sessions, historical research, and systems analysis.
+The Grammy nominated album Rise Shine #Woke can be purchased here.

 Love Light Yoga